bjorndonald/bjorndonald/README.md

 </div>

 I am a frontend and mobile developer.
+I currently work at Traders Eco as a web developer.
 Technologies which I teach and use:

 ### Frontend Technologies